PDF417

 PDF417 is a stacked linear barcode format used in a variety of applications such as transport, identification cards, and inventory management.
-"PDF" stands for Portable Data File.
-The "417" signifies that each pattern in the code consists of 4 bars and spaces in a pattern that is 17 units (modules) long.
+"PDF" stands for Portable Data File, while "417" signifies that each pattern in the code consists of 4 bars and spaces in a pattern that is 17 units (modules) long.

 The PDF417 symbology was invented by Dr. Ynjiun P. Wang at Symbol Technologies in 1991.
 It is defined in ISO 15438.